-(see Detail 304.1) Berm A Berm B
+Design Criteria Berm A Berm B

 Berm Height (A) 30 inches 42 inches

 Berm Top Width (B) 36 inches 48 inches

 Side Slopes 2:1 or flatter 2:1 or flatter

 - 1. Place berm on the contour with ends turned upslope to prevent bypass.
 Do not exceed grades of 5% along the berm for a distance greater than 50 feet. - 2.
-Use clean wood chips with a minimum size of 1 inch by 2 inches and maximum size of 3 inches by 3 inches. - 3.
+Use clean wood chips with a minimum size of 1 by 2 inches and maximum size of 3 by 3 inches. - 3.
 Compact and shape material to conform to dimensions specified on the approved plans. - 4.
 Do not place un-chipped tree pieces, brush, or stumps in the berm.
 Berm must be free of bank projections or other irregularities. - 5.
-The berm may contain up to 50% compost as specified in Design Criterion #2 (Table 3.5).
+The berm may contain up to 50% compost as specified in Design Criterion #2.